sfranck72/Atalanta/README.md

 # Atalanta
 MSX game by sfranck72

-From a BASIC listing in a spanish Book (NEUTRONIA game).
+From a BASIC listing in a spanish book (NEUTRONIA game).
 Adapted to Fusion-C 1.2
 Need a *MSX2* minimum (SCREEN 5).